Digital Nomad Tax

 • Other: You should prove of health insurance, as well as a local address in Finland where you’ll be staying.

-• Visa length: The Finnish digital nomad visa is valid for six months.
+• Visa length: The Finnish digital nomad visa is valid for up to twelve months and is renewable.

 You can apply for the Finnish self-employed digital nomad visa via this website.